bhuwanchettri2004-coder/ELECTROMAGNETIC--ASSIGNMENT/README.md

 - Direction is determined by the right-hand thumb rule

 ### Computational Approach
-Magnetic field values are calculated for different distances and plotted to demonstrate magnetic field decay.
+Magnetic field values are calculated for different distances as numerical data to demonstrate magnetic field decay.

 ---